Bizum + MONEI

 NFC allows devices to identify specific frequencies with radio waves.
 Its specialized frequency of 13.56 MHz ensures accuracy and enables close-range interactions between two devices.
 It works similarly to other radio frequency identification (RFID) technologies that are used to quickly scan multiple items in shopping malls, grocery stores, and airports.

 Active devices, like a point-of-sale (POS) terminal or a smartphone using Apple Pay or Google Pay, constantly emit radio waves.
-When two active devices send and receive information to each other across an electromagnetic field, they create an active NFC payment.
+When two active devices send and receive information across an electromagnetic field, they create an active NFC payment.

 Passive devices like plastic credit/debit cards don’t constantly emit radio waves.
 When a passive device enters an active device’s field, a passive NFC payment is made.
 As long as you have the right payment terminal, you can accept both active and passive NFC payments.